Skip to content

 Predicting the Long-Term Impact of Minimalist Art

 The future of minimalism looks strong.
-Its principles of simplicity and clarity remain relevant.
+Its principles of simplicity remain relevant.
 As life becomes more complex, many people seek simplicity.
-Minimalism offers a way to find order in chaos.
+Minimalist drawings offer a way to find clarity and focus.

 Possible long-term effects of minimalism: